TyeYeah/othercveinfo/llvm-proj/README.md

 Aborted (core dumped)
 ```

-# A combination of Enabling regalloc advisor related options crashes `llc`
+# 7. A combination of Enabling regalloc advisor related options crashes `llc` in `llvm-18.1.2`

 ## Description
 When using `llc` to compile LLVM bytecode into assembly language, the option `--regalloc-enable-priority-advisor` and `--regalloc-priority-interactive-channel-base` cooperate to crash.